 Welcome to the Centre for Strategic Studies

 The Centre for Strategic Studies is the New Zealand anchor for research, teaching and public dialogue on strategic and security issues.
-We’re proud to announce that the 2012 Global Go To Think Tank Index Report, produced by the International Relations Program of the University of Pennsylvania, ranks CSS third among think tanks in Asia.
-We’ve also been announced as the 30th best university-affiliated think tank worldwide.
-Thousands of international scholars, policymakers, journalists, government officials, donors and think tank executives provide peer and expert review to these rankings.
+We’re proud to announce that the 2013 Global Go To Think Tank Index Report, produced by the International Relations Program of the University of Pennsylvania, ranks CSS second among think tanks in Asia and the Pacific.
+We’ve also been designated as the 31st best university-affiliated think tank worldwide.
+More than 6800 think tanks are listed in the index and thousands of international scholars, policymakers, journalists, government officials, donors and think tank executives provide peer and expert review to the rankings.

 The Centre has four main streams of activity: